Pterostylis jonesii

-Pterostylis jonesii, commonly known as the montane leafy greenhood, is a plant in the orchid family Orchidaceae and is endemic to a small area of south-eastern Australia.
+Pterostylis jonesii, commonly known as montane leafy greenhood, is a plant in the orchid family Orchidaceae and is endemic to a small area of south-eastern Australia.
 Individual plants have either a rosette of three to six leaves or a flowering spike with up to eleven flowers and five to seven stem leaves.
 The flowers are translucent green with faint darker green lines and have a brownish-yellow labellum with a dark stripe.